 Here is the leet code problem.
-To summarize the problem, in essence you are given an array of numbers and some number k.
+In case you don't want to read the problem, in essence you are given an array of numbers

-You want to find the number of subsets possible, given a restriction (numbers exactly k apart
+and a number k.
+You want to find the number of subsets possible, given a restriction (numbers

 When I first came across this problem I knew it was supposed to be a DP problem,